ry2304/Online_Retail_Store/README.md

 - Invoices starting with "C" indicated cancelled transactions and were removed.
 - Outlier transactions with extremely high quantities or prices were excluded.
 - Analysis focused on data from late 2010 to late 2011; future conditions may differ.

----

-# Thank you for visiting my project!

-Feel free to explore the Jupyter Notebook and dataset for the full analysis.